 Will I be notified if a trans Counselor is in my child’s cabin?

 No. In keeping with our prior policies, families will not be notified of the names, medical histories, or any other personal information about their child’s Counselors before, during, or after their session.
+All Staff undergo background checks, professional training on child sexual abuse prevention (Darkness to Light), and how to care for campers of all gender identities.

 Will the inclusion of trans or gender diverse campers take away from my camper’s cabin experience?